Society of Motion Picture and Television Engineers

 The Society of Motion Picture and Television Engineers (SMPTE) (/ˈsɪmptiː/, rarely /ˈsʌmptiː/), founded by Charles Francis Jenkins in 1916 as the Society of Motion Picture Engineers or SMPE, is a global professional association of engineers, technologists, and executives working in the media and entertainment industry.
 As an internationally recognized standards organization, SMPTE has published more than 800 technical standards and related documents for broadcast, filmmaking, digital cinema, audio recording, information technology (IT), and medical imaging.

-SMPTE also publishes the SMPTE Motion Imaging Journal, provides networking opportunities for its members, produces academic conferences and exhibitions, and performs other industry-related functions.
+SMPTE also publishes the SMPTE Motion Imaging Journal, provides networking opportunities for its members, produces academic conferences and exhibitions, and other industry-related functions.
 SMPTE membership is open to any individual or organization with an interest in the subject matter.
-In the US, SMPTE is a 501(c)3 non-profit charitable organization.
+In the US, SMPTE is a 501(c)(3) non-profit charitable organization.

 History

 An informal organizational meeting was held in April 1916 at the Astor Hotel in New York City.
 Enthusiasm and interest increased, and meetings were held in New York and Chicago, culminating in the founding of the Society of Motion Picture Engineers in the Oak Room of the Raleigh Hotel, Washington DC on the 24th of July.
 Ten industry stakeholders attended and signed the Articles of Incorporation.
-Papers of incorporation were executed on 24 July 1916, were filed on 10 August in Washington DC.
-With a second meeting scheduled, invitations were telegraphed to Charles Jenkin’s industry friends, i.e., key players and engineering executives in the motion picture industry.
+Papers of incorporation were executed on 24 July 1916 and were filed on 10 August in Washington DC.
+With a second meeting scheduled, invitations were telegraphed to Charles Jenkins' industry friends, i.e., key players and engineering executives in the motion picture industry.

-Three months later, 26 attended the first “official” meeting of the Society, the SMPE, at the Hotel Astor in New York City, on 2 and 3 October 1916.
+Three months later, 26 attended the first official meeting of the Society, the SMPE, at the Hotel Astor in New York City, on 2 and 3 October 1916.
 Charles Francis Jenkins was formally elected president, a constitution was ratified, an emblem for the Society was approved, and six committees were established.

-At the July 1917 Society Convention in Chicago, a set of specifications including the dimensions of 35 mm film, 16 frames per second, etc. were adopted.
+At the July 1917 Society Convention in Chicago, a set of specifications including the dimensions of 35 mm film, 16 frames per second, etc., was adopted.
 SMPE set and issued a formal document reached by consensus, its first as an accredited Standards Development Organization (SDO), registering the specifications with the United States Bureau of Standards.

 The SMPTE Centennial Gala took place on Friday, 28 October 2016, following the annual Conference and Exhibition; James Cameron and Douglas Trumbull received SMPTE’s top honors.
 SMPTE officially bestowed Honorary Membership, the Society’s highest honor, upon Avatar and Titanic director Cameron in recognition of his work advancing visual effects (VFX), motion capture, and stereoscopic 3D photography, as well as his experimentation in HFR.
 Presented by Oscar-winning special effects cinematographer Richard Edlund, SMPTE honored Trumbull, who was responsible for the VFX in 2001: A Space Odyssey and Blade Runner, with the Society’s most prestigious medal award, the Progress Medal.
 The award recognized Trumbull’s contributions to VFX, stereoscopic 3D, and HFR cinema, including his current work to enable stereoscopic 3D with his 120-frames-per-second Magi system.